-Anne Cochran, 1st vice chair of World Council of Credit Unions' board of directors, represents the U.S. credit union movement as president/CEO of the Louisiana Credit Union League (LCUL).
+Anne Cochran, first-ever female chair of World Council of Credit Unions' board of directors, represents the U.S. credit union movement as president/CEO of the Louisiana Credit Union League (LCUL).
 Headquartered in Madison, Wis., USA, World Council is the leading international trade association and development agency for credit unions.
-Worldwide, 57,000 credit unions in 103 countries serve 208,000,000 people.
-The regional and national credit union and financial cooperative associations affiliated with World Council represent 55 countries around the globe.
+Worldwide, 57,000 credit unions in 105 countries serve 217,000,000 people.
+The regional and national credit union and financial cooperative associations affiliated with World Council represent 56 countries around the globe.

-As LCUL president/CEO, Cochran, a native of Dublin, Ireland, turned an insolvent association into a prospering, financially sound organization, attaining the highest affiliation ratio in league history.
-Under her leadership, 26 credit unions united and invested more than US$2 million to create CU Cooperative Branching, LLC, Louisiana's shared branching network.
-Cochran now serves as president/CEO of CU Cooperative Branching as well as the league.
+As LCUL president/CEO, Cochran, a native of Dublin, Ireland, matured the association into a prospering, financially sound organization, attaining the highest affiliation ratio in league history.
+Under her leadership, 26 credit unions united and invested more than US$2 million to create CU Cooperative Branching, LLC, Louisiana's shared-branching network that has become one of the state's most successful cooperatives..

-Named one of the "Top 50 Women of the Year" by New Orleans CityBusiness, Cochran is the recipient of numerous awards.
+Named one of the "Top 50 Women of the Year" by New Orleans' CityBusiness, Cochran is the recipient of numerous awards.
 In 2006, the National Credit Union Foundation awarded her the Anchor Award for her "strength, perseverance and leadership in helping credit unions recover from Hurricane Katrina."
 Cochran developed the Louisiana Credit Union Foundation to provide financial assistance for statewide disaster relief efforts and educational opportunities for credit union employees and volunteers.
 In 2011, she was inducted into the Louisiana Credit Union Hall of Fame.

 Cochran is a graduate of McNeese State University, Penn State University CUNA Management Schools and the University of Wisconsin Certified League Executive School.